fastos/fastsocket/README.md

 The following commands will build and install the kernel after Fastsocket repository is downloaded from git.
 You can customize the config file if you are sure you will not miss some important component.
+Fastsocket can be built smoothly on 64-bit CentOS-6.X systems.
+Problems may arise on 32-bit systems and CentOS-7 systems.

 	[root@localhost ~]# cd fastsocket/kernel
 	[root@localhost kernel]# make defconfig